ReynaP-2-8/Pong-Game/README.md

 ## Hi there 👋
+I'm working on game design and creating a modification of a pong game using unity and in the process learning C#.
+To build the game, the base is off of the tutorial linked below and the parts from the tutorial are commented in the code itself.
+Everything else is my own ideas, but some syntax was learned from Stack Overflow and Unity Discussions.
+I am still learning how to program in C# and while the code may not be the most efficient, I came up with all of the pseodocode and ideas of what the game should do and how it will work by myself and reiterated by learning about Unity's capabilities.
 <!--
 **ReynaP-2-8/ReynaP-2-8** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.